Bird Watching & Nature Trails In Northern Wisconsin

 19. Plum Creek Forest Resources Tour

-Plum Creek is the second largest private timberland owner in the Unites States with 548,000 acres in Wisconsin.
-This 9-mile auto trail is well marked and has a full color guidebook that is available at the site.
-This logging road takes you past creeks, marshes, spruce forest, aspen stands, hardwoods, and old growth pine.
+Plum Creek is the second-largest private timberland owner in the United States with 548,000 acres in Wisconsin.
+This 9-mile auto trail is well marked and has a full-color guidebook that is available at the site.
+This logging road takes you past creeks, marshes, spruce forest, aspen stands, hardwoods, and old-growth pine.
 Boreal species like Boreal Chickadee, Gray Jay, and Yellow-bellied Flycatcher can be seen.
-Many species of warblers can be found here including Golden-winged, Mourning and Canada.
-Clear-cut areas attract flocks of warblers, thrushes and sparrows.
-Mammals include wolves, fishers, deer and bear.
+Many species of warblers can be found here including Golden-winged, Mourning, and Canada.
+Clear-cut areas attract flocks of warblers, thrushes, and sparrows.
+Mammals include wolves, fishers, deer, and bear.

-20. Popple Creek Trail-Wilson Flowag and Riley Lake Wildlife Area
+20. Popple Creek Trail-Wilson Flowage and Riley Lake Wildlife Area

 21. Powell Marsh State Wildlife Area

 The marsh, developed in 1955, is a 4,303-acre wetland complex of peatland, open water lakes and flowages, northern sedge meadows, and grassy upland islands with a 1,800-acre refuge located in the middle of the property.
 It supports a variety of waterfowl, water birds, migrant shorebirds, open-area birds, mammals, amphibians, and reptiles.
 Common bird species include great blue herons, songbirds, marsh hawks, eagles, sandhill cranes, Northern harriers, LeConte's sparrows, short-eared owls, Nelson's sharp-tailed sparrows, sharp-tailed grouse, Henslow's sparrows, and black terns.

 Signature species: Yellow Rail, LeConte’s Sparrow, and Nelson’s Sharp-tailed Sparrow